The application period is 1 Aug - 31 Dec of each academic year. Applicants will typically be informed of our admission decisions in April.

 The programme includes:

-• Intellectually-stimulating curriculum emphasizing psychological foundations of organisational behaviour and human resources, statistics, and research methods
+- Intellectually-stimulating curriculum emphasizing the core foundations of organisational behaviour and human resources, statistics, and research methods

-• Training in research from the very beginning of the program, including research design, data collection, manuscript writing, and navigating the journal review process
+- Training in research from the very beginning of the programme, including idea generation, research design, data collection, manuscript writing, and navigating the journal review process

 Our Ph.D. programme is intentionally small, with an average expected intake of about three to four students per year.
-This allows us to select very high-potential students, and enables each student to have very close working and mentoring relationships with OBHR faculty members.
+This allows us to select very high-potential students, and enables each student to develop close working and mentoring relationships with OBHR faculty members.

 Each student will be involved in multiple research projects with multiple faculty members beginning with the first term of study.
-Through these assignments, students will have ample opportunity to learn the craft of research through hands-on work (research design, data collection, data analysis, manuscript preparation, conference presentation, manuscript publication) in addition to the required Ph.D. coursework.
+Through these assignments, students will have ample opportunity to learn the craft of research through hands-on work (idea generation, research design, data collection, data analysis, manuscript preparation, conference presentation, manuscript publication) in addition to the required Ph.D. coursework.

-I can't think of a more satisfying aspect of my job than working with PhD students and seeing how they mature into top-notch researchers.
-Our PhD programme is designed to make this happen.
-By the time you graduate from this programme, you should be able to head your own research programs that you will work on in collaboration with other researchers around the world and the results of which you will publish in our field's top journals.
+I have to say the most satisfying aspect of my job is working with and mentoring PhD students and seeing them mature into top-notch researchers and succeed in our field.
+Our PhD programme is purposefully designed to make this happen.
+By the time you graduate from this programme, you should be able to develop and lead your own research programs that you will work on in collaboration with other researchers around the world and the results of which you will publish in our field's top journals.
 This will make you a valuable colleague at any research university.

-- Jochen Reb, Professor of Organisational Behaviour & Human Resources
+- Kenneth Tai, Associate Professor of Organisational Behaviour & Human Resources

 Testimonials